Just the thought of it makes me shudder.

 "I can only imagine."

 She got up.
 "I'm going to get you a dry shirt and some sweatpants.
-Take off that wet stuff before you catch a cold."
+Take off the wet stuff before you catch a cold."

 "I wanted to do it for you for Valentine's Day," I called out to her as she left the room.
 "The heart...Valentine's heart...I'm yours."